-Figure 1 presents a conceptual framework for how teachers' beliefs may affect student outcomes: beliefs are made manifest in teachers' behaviors (e.g. the material they teach, their teaching style, and their interactions with students), which in turn influence students' own attitudes and behaviors (e.g. their motivation, self-perceptions of ability, persistence, etc.), which then influence student learning and achievement.
-It is important to note that beliefs are not equivalent to action, and it is theoretically possible for teachers to suppress their beliefs such that they are not manifested in their behaviors toward students.
-Although I theorize that beliefs should matter for student outcomes because teachers' beliefs influence teachers' behaviors, I do not (and cannot) test this mechanism empirically in the present analysis.
-However, the findings in the literatures on teacher expectations, efficacy, and responsibility support such an understanding of why teachers' beliefs would matter for student outcomes, and give good reason to believe that teachers with strong, committed, efficacious attitudes are beneficial for students.
+The foregoing literature supports a conceptual understanding of how teachers' beliefs affect student outcomes whereby beliefs are made manifest in teachers' behaviors (e.g. the material they teach, their teaching style, and their interactions with students), which in turn influence students' own attitudes and behaviors (e.g. their motivation, self-perceptions of ability, persistence, etc.), which then influence student learning and achievement (see Figure 1).
+It is important to note that beliefs are not equivalent to action, and it is theoretically possible for teachers to suppress their beliefs from being manifested in their behaviors toward students.
+However, existing research supports that teachers' beliefs are not widely suppressed and do matter for student outcomes, giving good reason to believe that teachers with strong, committed, efficacious attitudes are beneficial for students.

-[Figure 1 about here]
+[Figure 1 here]